 When carefully used, the Internet can help coordinate the work of the Church, strengthen faith, and minister to the needs of others.
 The Internet can also help with missionary work as people connect with friends and family and share Church content.
 However, electronic communication should not replace face-to-face contact.

-The following content provides guidelines, examples, and additional help for applying the principles found in Handbook 2: Administering the Church (2010), 21.1.22.
+The following content provides guidelines, examples, and additional help for applying the principles found in General Handbook, 184.108.40.206.

 Remember the following as you plan to use a website, blog, or social media resource for your calling:

 - Local priesthood leaders must first approve the creation of calling-related websites, blogs, or social media profiles.

 - The Church logo may not be used or imitated.

 - The name and contact information of the member who is responsible for the website, blog, or social media profile should be posted publicly.

 - Members should not state or imply that their online resource’s content, images, or other materials are sponsored or endorsed by the Church or officially represent the Church in any way.
 Rather, the online resource should include a disclaimer stating that it is not an official, Church-sponsored product.